fantasyroot/nali-cli/README.md

 - [x] Cache for duplicate IP information.
 - [x] Allows to select query server from multiple servers, and remember.
 - [x] Used with other commands, receives standard output as a pipe, convert the IP address in it.
+- [ ] Add other query server and schemas by user.

 ## Installation